 We hastened to come out of our night shelter.
 There we saw a sadhu, wearing only a dhoti, walking leisurely around the temple despite snow all around and biting cold air.
 We could not believe our eyes.
 The sadhu, after completing his parikrama ( circumambulation ) around the temple, disappeared in the hill.

 It is, however, not unique. instance.
 I have heard of many yogis living in the high Himalayas in caves bereft of any amenities round the year.
 And, of course, our Swamiji, did austere meditation for months in a ramshackle structure above Badrinath, with snow all around, bathing daily in ice-cold water, hearing the roar of predatory beasts in the night and putting up with the antics of rodents inside and howling winds outside bent upon tearing apart the dilapidated structure.

 It gave us an idea of human adaptability and endurance.
 The sight pumped us enough to make our return journey with great gusto and with springs in our steps.
-The miseries and travails of the night long vigil in sub-zero temperature were well forgotten.
+The miseries and travails of the night-long vigil in sub-zero temperatures were well forgotten.